 - Websites are important: Monitor and maintain a consistent, engaging, and up-to-date web presence.

-- It’s likely that your program has information on multiple pages across montclair.edu, such as The Graduate School webpage AND your college/school webpage – please ensure that this content is consistent and complementary.
+- It’s likely that your program has information on multiple pages across montclair.edu, such as The Office of Graduate Admissions webpage AND your college/school webpage – please ensure that this content is consistent and complementary.

-- If you see anything that needs updating on the TGS pages, please reach out to Jeff and Isabella, or Candace for online programs.
+- If you see anything that needs updating on the The Office of Graduate Admissions pages, please reach out to Rachel Holway, the Associate Director of Marketing.
 Please also contact Candace for updates to the online programs page.

 - Social media can be helpful in new student program recruitment.
 Here are some helpful tips for getting the most out of social media as a GPC or DPD: